worakritsoo/svelte-ionic/README.md

 Copy of sourcecode on iOS does not seem to work.

 ## Pane integration is WIP
-Pane seems to work initially, but needs further work on getting really smooth integration. https://github.com/roman-rr/cupertino-pane/issues/6
+Pane needs ion-content needs to be set to scroll-y:false.

 # Remarks while working on Ionic - Svelte integration